sachinrathi1997/github-final-project/README.md

 # github-final-project
-IBM Full Stack Developer Professional Certificate from Coursera A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+IBM Full Stack Developer Professional Certificate from Coursera.

+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
 Input:
    p, principal amount